15 Things No One Tells You About Buying Your First Home in the UK (2025 Guide)

 4. Surveys Can Save You Thousands (or Scare You Away)

+A mortgage valuation is not the same as a home survey.
 A proper survey (HomeBuyer Report or Building Survey) can reveal damp subsidence roof issues and more—helping you renegotiate or walk away before costly mistakes.

 5. Chains Are More Stressful Than You Imagine

 If your seller is also buying another home you’re in a property chain —and every link adds risk.
+Sales can collapse if one person pulls out.

 Pro tip: Chain-free properties reduce the risk and often complete faster.